The Nick Ashley Trophy, Lent Term 2026

 3. The higher player was only allowed to refuse a challenge if they already had a ladder challenge to play (also see point 8).

 4. Match results were decided by points gained from 2 games, though players were free to agree alternative numbers of games for the match (e.g. just a single game, or a marathon 5 game match).
 In the event of a tie, the result was decided by a pot-out competition.
-The organiser should have been e-mailed details of the match result.
+The organiser and web site maintainer should have been e-mailed details of the match result (including game scores) so that records could be maintained.

 5. If the higher player won the match, there was no change in ladder position.